 Mechanism of Action

-CYCLOSET contains bromocriptine mesylate, a sympatholytic, dopamine D2 receptor agonist.
-In patients with type 2 diabetes, timed morning administration of CYCLOSET is associated with increased insulin sensitivity and glucose disposal and reduced fasting and postprandial hyperglycemia throughout the meals of the day without raising plasma insulin levels.
+Cycloset contains bromocriptine mesylate, a sympatholytic, dopamine D2 receptor agonist.
+In patients with type 2 diabetes, timed morning administration of Cycloset is associated with increased insulin sensitivity and glucose disposal and reduced fasting and postprandial hyperglycemia throughout the meals of the day without raising plasma insulin levels.

 Pharmacodynamics